15th Annual Teachers Workshop 2020

 Remember—the stories started here!

 The Mark Twain Home Foundation is sponsoring this program in partnership with the Missouri Humanities Council.
-The primary texts are short stories of Mark Twain.
+The primary texts are Adventures of Tom Sawyer and Adventures of Huckleberry Finn.
 Copies of the texts will be supplied to participants.
 A performance by Mark Twain actor Jim Waddell is included.

 Contact Henry Sweets to be placed on our mailing list.